IntergalacticShoeShine/Omnifood-/README.md

 # Omnifood-
-HTML5 project + CSS with intermediate level coding and devices
+HTML5 project with special attention to spacing, flexbox and grids, colors, tints, fonts, etc.